 Athletes will learn all of the fundamental skills, basic figures and their parts, and be introduced to a sequence and routine component in the early levels (Stars 1-10).
 They will then move on to the most challenging figures and routine skill sets in the Superstar 1-7 levels.

 Participants in the Star Program will receive jewel-toned lapel pins and certificates as they progress through the levels.
 The star program is part of the Recreation and Competitive Provincial Stream levels.

 Typically registration occurs for all programs the last Tuesday and Thursday of September each year, between 5:30-6:30pm at the Ravensong Aquatic Centre, in Qualicum Beach.
 The Junior and Senior Recreation levels are open to registration ahead of each session offered (typically Oct-Dec and Jan-Mar).
 Visit our Registration Page for more information.

 For those that want an introduction to a great sport without the time commitment of a Provincial Level program.
 The recreation program provides athletes an opportunity to try out synchronized swimming, learning basic figures that enable athletes to swim in sync to music.
 The Junior Recreation level focuses on building the athlete’s self confidence in the water by introducing them to the foundation elements of synchronized swimming and building up endurance in a fun, inclusive manner.

 Minimum age requirement is 7 years old, with a minimum swimming ability of Swim Kids Level 5 (able to swim 1 length of the 25 meter pool).

 This program is currently offered October to December and January to March, with breaks for Winter & Spring same as the School District 69 schedule.
 Athletes are in the pool twice a week for an hour, and participate in two water shows a year.
 Registration is ongoing through-out the year.
 REGISTER HERE.
 This program is not available for the 2020-21 season.

-For athletes ready for more of a challenge, provides an idea of what it’s like to compete as athletes attend one meet in April.
+For athletes ready for more of a challenge, this level provides an idea of what it’s like to compete with athletes attending one meet in April.
 A great transition before entering the Competitive program.
 This level is also for athletes who may have joined synchro at a later age, typically 9 years or older.